scikit-hep/awkward/docs-sphinx/reference/index.md

 * {class}`ak.contents.UnionArray`: interleaves a set of arrays as a tagged union, can represent heterogeneous data.

 Most layout nodes contain another content node ({class}`ak.contents.RecordArray` and {class}`ak.contents.UnionArray` can contain more than one), thus forming a tree.
 Only {class}`ak.contents.EmptyArray` and {class}`ak.contents.NumpyArray` cannot contain a content, and hence these are leaves of the tree.

-Note that {func}`ak.partition.PartitionedArray` and its concrete class,  {func}`ak.partition.IrregularlyPartitionedArray`, are not {class}`ak.contents.Content` because they cannot be nested within a tree.
-Partitioning is only allowed at the root of the tree.

 **Iterator for layout nodes:** {class}`ak.layout.Iterator` (used internally).